m2049r/xmrwallet/README.md

 - see the [FAQ](doc/FAQ.md)

 ### Disclaimer
 You may loose all your Moneroj if you use this App.
+Be cautious when spending on mainnet.

 ### Random Notes
 - Based off monero v0.10.3.1 with pull requests #2238, #2239 and #2289 applied => so can be used in mainnet!
-- currently only android32
+- currently only android32 (runs on 64-bit as well)
-- ~~currently only use is checking incoming/outgoing transactions~~
 - works in testnet & mainnet
 - takes forever to sync due to 32-bit architecture
 - use your own daemon - it's easy